-Grub isn't very big, so they don't stock a whole lot of any one thing.
-They do, however, have a wide variety of goodies--some of which are unusual.
-So far, I've been lucky and found that elusive small buttermilk, big onion, sour cream, head of lettuce or pound of butter.
-Because of their association with Cultured Pearl Restaurant (next door), they have some things you wouldn't expect.
-By the way, there isn't a Ratings at a Glance box because they really don't apply to a grocery/deli.
-Y'pays y'dues, y'takes y'chances.
+Grub isn’t very big, so they don’t stock a whole lot of any one thing.
+They do, however, have a wide variety of goodies–some of which are unusual.
+So far, I’ve been lucky and found that elusive small buttermilk, big onion, sour cream, head of lettuce or pound of butter.
+Because of their association with Cultured Pearl Restaurant (next door), they have some things you wouldn’t expect.

 For example, I ran in there a few months ago just knowing they wouldn’t have the jasmine rice I needed.
 They had it.
 So it always pays to ask.
 Everyone who works there is helpful and will go “in the back” to check if you act pitiful enough.

 Their little sandwich shop/deli features Boars Head meats, and that’s not a bad thing.
 I love the “Turkey Grub” (a 1/3 pound of thin-as-air turkey slices, bacon, tomato and lettuce).
 Choose your bread, and they’ll gleefully slather it with mayo.
 The Ham & Brie sandwich (with pineapple mustard, yet) is also wonderful.
 It’s pressed panini-style in a crispy baguette.
 I also suggest The Chub, constructed with turkey, pepperoni, bibb lettuce and creamy havarti (or any of the other 5 cheese varieties) pressed between thick slices of rustic bread.
 Dijon, mayo and butter top it all off.
 See why they call it that?